Treehouse of Horror VI: "Nightmare on Evergreen Terrace"

-Homer3 (Homer Cubed)
+"Homer3" ("Homer Cubed")

 Patty and Selma visit the Simpsons, driving Bart, Lisa, and even the pets to evade them and consequently leave almost no place for Homer to hide.
 Desperate to avoid his wife's sisters, he looks behind a bookcase and enters a mysterious new world in which everything is in 3D.
 Homer explores the peculiar area, and finds that he is trapped within (the rest of the family can only hear his voice).
 He seeks help from them, but their attempts to rescue him are fruitless.

-After a cone hits Homer, he throws it into the floor and accidentally pierces the fabric of the space-time continuum, creating a blackhole that threatens to pull Homer and the rest of the dimension into it.
-Bart takes command and enters the third dimension to save Homer.
-Bart is unable to help, however, and the universe collapses on itself.
-Bart is pulled back into the house and Marge is sad that her husband is gone; Reverend Lovejoy attempts to appease her by saying he has gone to "a better place".
+After a cone hits Homer, he throws it point first into the floor and accidentally pierces the fabric of the space-time continuum, creating a black hole that threatens to pull Homer and the rest of the dimension into it.
+Bart takes command and enters the third dimension to save Homer after tying a safety rope around his waist.
+Bart is unable to help, however, and the universe implodes on itself as Homer is sucked into the black hole.
+Bart is nearly sucked in as well, but is pulled back into the house thanks to his safety rope.
+Marge is sad that her husband is gone; Reverend Lovejoy attempts to console her by saying he has gone to "a better place".
 Homer is sent into the real world, landing in a dumpster in a live-action Sherman Oaks, Los Angeles.
 He walks around, frightened as people stare at him, but then is pleased to find an erotic cake store.